What is colic?

 What causes colic?

 The exact cause of infant colic is not known.
-However, some possible causes can be that the baby has trapped gas, is in a fussy mood and is experiencing muscle spasms as their digestive system grows or they are oversensitive to environmental stimuli, causing them to become distressed.
+However, some possible causes can be that the baby has trapped gas, is in a fussy mood because they are experiencing muscle spasms as their digestive system grows, or they are oversensitive to environmental stimuli, causing them to become distressed.

 The cause of biliary colic in adults is mainly caused by gallstones.
 These bile stones block the bile ducts leading to pain and inflammation.

 In the case of renal colic, the main cause is the accumulation of salts in the urine (kidney stones).
 Intestinal colic is caused by blockages in the large or small intestine.
 The blockages may be the result of an inflammatory intestinal disease like Crohn’s disease or IBS.

 Can colic be prevented?